Piano keys under blue and magenta lights.

 Previous two season highlights

-List your most compelling activity highlights from the current and previous year’s seasons.
+List your most compelling activity highlights from the two seasons prior to the support season.
+In most cases, this would be your current and previous seasons.
 (1,500 characters maximum)

 Key artistic personnel, leadership, and/or partners